defano/wyldcard/README.md

 repeat while the mouseLoc is within the rect of me
 ```

+### Common properties

 All WyldCard objects share these properties:

 Property      | Description
 --------------|--------------------------
-`bottom`      | Returns or sets the bottom-most border of the part's location, moving the part vertically when changed, but not affecting its height.
+`bottom`      | Returns or sets the bottom-most border of the part's location, moving the part vertically when changed but not affecting its height.
 `bottomRight` | Returns or sets the bottom-right coordinate of the part.
 When set, this property adjusts the part's position on the card but does not affect its `height` or `width`.
-This property accepts a _point_ value consisting of a comma-separated _x_ and _y_ coordinate, for example, `"10, 100"`
+This property accepts a _point_ value consisting of a comma-separated _x_ and _y_ coordinate, for example, `set the bottomRight of me to "10, 100"`
 `contents`    | Returns or sets the value of this object, as set or retrieved via HyperTalk's `put` and `get` commands.
 For example, `put "hello" into button id 0` sets the contents of the button to "Hello".
-This value could be retrieved with `get the contents of button id 0`.
-`enabled`     | Returns or sets whether the button or field is enabled.
+`enabled`     | Returns or sets whether the part is enabled.
 When disabled, the part appears "grayed out".
 Note that disabled parts continue to receive user interface generated messages such as `mouseUp` or `mouseEnter`.
 May also be set with the `enable` and `disable` commands.
-Not applicable to `window` parts.
+Not applicable to window, stack, card or background parts.
-`height`      | Returns or sets the height of the part (in pixels)
+`height`      | Returns or sets the height of the part (in pixels).
+Read only when applied to part types whose size cannot be changed (like cards and background).
 `id`          | Returns the part's ID.
 Each part has a globally unique ID that is assigned by WyldCard at creation and cannot be changed.
 `left`        | Returns or sets the left-most border of the part's location, moving the part horizontally but not affecting its width.
 `location`    | Returns or sets the center-point of the part.
-Also available as the `loc` property.
+Also known as `loc`.
-`name`        | Returns or sets the script-addressable name of the part (on buttons, this value determines the label or text that appears drawn on the button)
+`name`        | Returns or sets the script-addressable name of the part (on buttons, this value determines the label or text that appears drawn on the button).
 `number`      | Returns the _number_ of the part, a value representing its order relative to other parts of the same type.
+This value is read only.
 `rectangle`   | Returns or sets the rectangle of the part, equivalent to getting or setting the `top`, `left`, `height` and `width` properties together.
 This property only accepts a _rectangle_ value, consisting of two, comma-separated point coordinates representing the top-left and bottom-right positions of the part, for example `"10, 10, 100, 100"`.
 This value is also accessible as `rect`.
+Read only for parts whose size cannot be changed.
 `right`       | Returns or sets the right-most border of the part's location, moving the part horizontally but not affecting its width.
 `script`      | Retrieves or replaces the current script of the part.
-Note that HyperCard's script editor will _pretty-print_ the text of a script when set (adding spacing or tabs to make it more readable); WyldCard does not.
 `top`         | Returns or sets the top-most border of the part's location, moving the part vertically but not affecting its height.
 `topLeft`     | Returns or sets the top-left coordinate of the part.
 When set, this property adjusts the part's position on the card but does not affect its `height` or `width`.
 This property only accepts a _point_ value consisting of a comma-separated _x_ and _y_ coordinate, for example, `"10, 100"`
-`width`       | Returns or sets the width of the part (in pixels)
+`width`       | Returns or sets the width of the part (in pixels).
+Read only when applied to part types whose size cannot be changed (like cards and background).

+#### A note about the `script` property

+HyperTalk makes it possible to author self-modifying scripts by writing to the `script` property.
+This was common practice in a number of stacks that shipped with HyperCard.
+However, be aware that if you attempt to reuse self-modifying scripts from these old stacks, you'll likely run into bugs introduced by a nuanced difference in the way this property behaves in WyldCard.

+In HyperCard, when setting the value of the `script` property, the HyperCard script editor would _pretty-print_ the text of the script put into this property.
+That is, the text put into the script property might be changed on-the-fly (by HyperCard) so that it appears neatly formatted when viewed in the editor.
+In mathematical terms, HyperCard's `script` property violates the reflexive property: The value you `get` reading the `script` property may not equal the value you `put` into it.

+WyldCard does not modify text put into the `script` property.
+Therefore HyperCard scripts originally written to account for HyperCard's pretty printing behavior will function differently inside WyldCard.

+### Button and field properties

 In addition to the properties listed above, all button and field parts share these properties: